Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If you’re driving in Mexico for the first time ever, the Yucatán Peninsula is the perfect place to start.
 Most major roads are in good condition.
 Yucatán state has exceptionally low crime; Quintana Roo state’s crime is mostly concentrated in the resort towns you’ll be avoiding.
-The landscape is fairly flat and you don’t have to deal with crazy mountain passes.
+The landscape is flat for the most part and you don’t have to deal with treacherous mountain passes.

 In other parts of Mexico, like remote areas of Chiapas, locals frequently shut down roads due to protests or ask passing drivers for money; this is very uncommon in the states of Yucatán, Campeche, and Quintana Roo.

 If you’re looking to get good value for money, I recommend comparing car rental rates at RentalCars.com.
 Keep in mind that the cheapest rates are often for manual transmissions — if you need an automatic car, specify that when you book so there are no surprises.

 Obviously, you’ll need a license to drive in Mexico.
 Mexico recognizes English language licenses, regardless of country.
 If you don’t have an English or Spanish language license, you may want to bring an international driving permit (which is essentially a translation of your license that you can get in your home country).

 Mexicans drive on the right side of the road.

 If you’re nervous, you may want to do all your driving during the day.
 I planned out this Mexico road trip itinerary so that you could do all of your driving during the day if possible.
 The longest driving days are about four hours.
 A lot of people feel more comfortable driving during the day, when more people are out and the light is better.